 Statistics support it.

 Statistics have shown that people who practice self-advocacy are better at self-care and chronic disease management than people who don’t.
-Self-care is important to ensure that your daily needs for physical, mental and emotional wellness are met.
-While statistics are not always reliable but in this case the data is clear, it is safe to say that self-advocacy will do you much good.
+Self-care is important to ensure that your daily needs for physical, mental, and emotional wellness are met.
+While statistics are not always reliable but in this case, the data is clear, and it is safe to say that self-advocacy will do you much good.

 Health decisions will be best for you.